How long will it take to get ready for my first 5K? How long do I need to train for my first 5K?

 Already Running, But Never a Race

-Incorporate more fitness into your daily routine—take the stairs, get a standing desk and park out in the boonies when you go to the store.
+- Incorporate more fitness into your daily routine—take the stairs, get a standing desk and park out in the boonies when you go to the store.
 Even taking a few long walks on your “off” days will help you build your fitness.
-The time on your feet will help to improve running endurance as well.

 When you first start out, it’s tempting to focus on the equipment you need.
 In fact, it even gives you an excuse to procrastinate.
 (I can’t run until I get a pair of compression socks!)